 The average pig eats some 500 pounds of grain.
 If the producer is feeding conventional feed, this costs roughly $265.
 Organic feed can cost as much as $447.
 The farmer also has to pay for extra labor, transportation to get the pig to the butcher, and processing fees.
 This adds up to a cost of roughly $831 for pasture-raised pork compared to $649 for the mass-produced pig.
 If one pig yields approximately 123 pounds of saleable meat, to break even the pasture-raised pork farmer must sell his meat for $6.76 per pound just to break even compared to $5.28 per pound for the conventionally raised hog.

 This adds up to a cost of roughly $831 for pasture-raised pork compared to $649 for the mass-produced pig.
 If one pig yields approximately 123 pounds of saleable meat, to break even the pasture-raised pork farmer must sell his meat for $6.76 per pound just to break even compared to $5.28 per pound for the conventionally raised hog.

 If You Demand Better Meat, You Have To Be Willing To Pay For It

 Now that you have a better understanding of the differences in the quality of life and costs of livestock at a smaller farm compared to industrial farms, do you still have questions as to why humanely raised meat costs more?
 Yes, the cost may be a bit more, but if you eat meat, the higher costs may be worth the investment if you want what you’re eating to have a positive impact on your health and our environment.
 So the question to ask yourself is, “why are you not willing to pay for it?”

 This article was written by Melissa Hobbs with contributions from Macala Wright.
-Melissa’s family runs a small cattle ranch in Kansas.
-Macala works with local farmers to raise pasture-raised goats and pigs.
+Melissa’s family runs an independent cattle ranch in Kansas.